alirezakayvan/Automation-scripts/README.md

 - Ensure you have write permissions for backup directories.
 - Modify paths in scripts according to your environment.
 - Test each script in a non-critical environment first.

 ---

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

+---